ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 bfcl generate --model claude-3-5-sonnet-20241022-FC,gpt-4o-2024-08-06-FC --test-category parallel,multiple,exec_simple
 ```

 > An inference log will be included along with the llm response to help you analyze and debug the model's performance, and to better understand the model behavior.
-To see a more verbose log, you can set the `--include-state-log` and/or the `--include-input-log` flag in the generation command.
+To see a more verbose log, you can set the `--include-input-log` flag in the generation command.
 > Please refer to the `LOG_GUIDE.md` file for more information on how to interpret the inference logs and what each flag does.

 #### For API-hosted models: